Looking for an effective bed cooling system?

 But that’s probably a good thing because the pad is not the most comfortable thing you can sleep on.
 Unlike other cooler pads that have soft covers around them, this one is all plastic.

 With a fitted sheet on top, it’s not that bad.
 Having only a part of your body in contact with it also helps minimize the discomfort.
+Some customers have tried placing a 1″-2″ topper on it to reduce the discomfort and they say the cooling still comes through.

 Despite all that, the cooling pad works well.